This post is a self-guided tour of the Forum in Rome as well as the adjacent Imperial Fori.

 To give you a sense of just how much history is here, even ancient Romans would have looked at this location as a remnant of times that had long since passed.

-In modern times, this is the site of both an outdoor and indoor museum which houses archaeological finds from the area.
+In modern times, this is the site of both an outdoor and indoor museum that houses archaeological finds from the area.
 Tickets are included with admission to the Colosseum.

 The buildings on Palatine Hill are surprisingly better preserved than those you’ve seen in the Roman Forum.